vu-societal-analyics/societal-analytics-lab-website/_blogs/20250201_computing-power.md

 [WinSCP](https://winscp.net/eng/index.php), and I will focus on Windows users.
 The implementation should also work for Mac users, otherwise, you can find some other alternatives [here](https://www.ssh.com/academy/ssh/sftp-ssh-file-transfer-protocol).
-To place the data using the software, we need to follow two steps: (a) create the connection between your computer and JupyterHub server, and (b) upload the files.
+To place the data using the software, we need to follow two steps: (i) create the connection between your computer and JupyterHub server, and (ii) upload the files.

-** (a) Create the connection between your computer and one of the JupyterHub servers **
+**(i) Create the connection between your computer and one of the JupyterHub servers**

 Open WinSCP, assuming you already downloaded and installed it.